My love is one and only

 In my sky of light or dark,

-be quick to see the silver sliver of the nightfall star;
+be quick to see the

 for in only the flutter of a week he receedes,